 We’ve covered a number of areas of personal injury law on our website but we haven’t until now written about TPD Claims, or in other words claims for Total and Permanent Disability benefits.

-A TPD insurance benefit or disability insurance benefit is a payment which can be claimed as a lump sum to those who become totally and permanently disabled due to illness or injury.
+A TPD (Total and Permanent Disability) insurance benefit or disability insurance benefit is a payment which can be claimed as a lump sum to those who become totally and permanently disabled due to illness or injury.
 Most people are covered for a TPD benefit under their superannuation fund, yet research shows that less than half of people with superannuation are aware of what TPD coverage applies to them.

 A TPD benefit is normally payable in addition to the contributions made by your employer or you into your superannuation fund.

-Medical conditions covered under a TPD benefit can include physical or psychological injury, diseases or other medical disorders.
+Medical conditions covered under a TPD benefit can include physical or psychological injury, diseases, or other medical disorders.
 TPD Insurance can cover permanent injuries or disabilities caused by accidents, illnesses or conditions caused by sporting incidents, depending on your level of cover.

 You may be eligible to make a claim for TPD, if:

-• If you have ceased your employment and/or duties as a result of an illness and/or injury (please note that this does not mean your employment must be formally terminated)
+- You have ceased your employment and/or duties as a result of an illness and/or injury (please note that this does not mean your employment must be formally terminated).

 What are my rights?

-What can I expect in the claim process?
+What can I expect in the TPD claim process?

-• The fund will then make a determination as to whether they accept or reject your claim.
+- The fund will then decide as to whether they accept or reject your claim.